wlperry/umd_biostats/ecostats_lectures/lecture_04/04_01_lecture_powerpoint.pptx.md

 You want to know things about this population like

 -   probability of a fish having a certain length (e.g., \> 300 mm)
--   Can solve this by integrating under curve
+-   Can solve this by integrating the area under curve
 -   But it is tedious to do every time
 -   Instead
     -   we can use the *standard normal distribution* (SND)
+    -   and can use the proportions from the density curve
 :::

 ::: {.column width="40%"}